PTSD: Reframed

 Artist Statement

-“PTSD: Prisoners of the Past” is a sculptural fashion collection and musical production that addresses the emotional and psychological effects of sexual abuse on the mind and body through dress form.
-The collection reveals how such effects can sculpt and fashion a victim’s identity and quality of life for years after the abuse.
+“PTSD: Reframed” is a sculptural fashion collection and musical production that addresses the emotional and psychological effects of sexual abuse and coercion on the mind and body through dress form.
+Each look represents distinct psychological responses to trauma, including symptoms of post-traumatic stress and complex survival mechanisms that can echo over time, particularly when experiences remain repressed or misinterpreted.

 Healing Message